 No matter how you decide to move, there will be forms you need to fill out, contracts or agreements you'll have to sign and documents to track.
 Find out everything you need to know about moving documents, forms, and paperwork right here.

 01 of 05

-When the movers visit your home to assess your household good that you'll be moving, they will provide you with a copy of the move estimate.
+When the movers visit your home to assess your household good that you'll be moving, they will provide you with a copy of the moving estimate.
 This document should outline what kind of estimate it is and how they reached the final amount.
-It's important that you ask any outstanding questions at this point, including if you have any items that require special handling as that will increase the estimate amount.
-Remember, this initial visit by the movers is the time to ask all the necessary... questions.
+It's important that you ask any outstanding questions at this point, including if you have any items that require special handling as that will increase the estimated amount.
+Remember, this initial visit by the movers is the time to ask all the... necessary questions.

 02 of 05

 After the first mover visit and once you've agreed to the estimate, you'll receive an order for service.
 This is your official contract between you and the mover.
 The order for service will provide you with everything you need to know about the move, including the date of pick-up, the estimated date of delivery (note: if you're moving long distance, the delivery date may include a range of possible dates), the estimated amount, insurance coverage and terms of the contract.
 Terms may... include cancellation policy, type of truck to be used, goods that the mover will not move, and extra fees that may be applicable for your specific type of move.

 The order for service is your agreement that the mover can move your things.
 So make sure you read this document carefully.
 If you disagree with something the mover has noted, speak to the person in charge immediately.
 This is your time to negotiate and to ensure that you're getting optimal service.